Jason-Chi-xx/computer-vision-cource/HW1/README.md

 ```
 to run the program

 The checkpoints will be saved in the folder model\_save.
-The visualization results will be saved in the folder new_plots
+The visualization results of sweeping will be saved in the folder new_plots and the visualization of training process and weight will be saved in the folder plot.